Sweet Potato Cake with Bourbon Cream Cheese Frosting

 - In a large mixing bowl combine the cream cheese, butter, salt, and brown sugar until smooth.

-- Add the powdered sugar one cup at a time, mixing well after each addition until the frosting is smooth.
-Stir in the vanilla, and use to frost the cooled cake.
+- Add the powdered sugar, one cup at a time, mixing well after each addition until the frosting is smooth.
+Stir in the bourbon and vanilla, and use to frost the cooled cake.